 KNOCK!
 KNOCK!
 The sounds stop my thinking.
 “Come child, it is time for our Ming Xiang.”
 Nu Wa says through the wooden door.

 I pounce off the bed and put away my photo book.
 Maybe this week will be different, maybe I can make Nu Wa proud!

-Opening the door, she isn’t standing there.
-She must have already teleported outside like usual.
+After opening the door, she is nowhere to be seen.
+Nu Wa must have already teleported outside like usual.
 I’m so jealous, I wish I could do that!
-Oooh, maybe that’s one of my powers Nu Wa keeps telling me I have.
+Oooh, maybe that’s one of my powers she keeps telling me I have.
 She always says I have a ton of potential and that “we were destined to become one;” whatever that means.
-All I want to do is teleport around, and maybe even shoot fire from my hands.
-After making my way through the back door, I see Nu Wa sitting on her knees in the middle of the white-lined meditation circle.
-It's time for our Ming Xiang, where once a week I try and awaken my powers but it just results in Nu Wa trying to hold back her disappointment and comfort me.
-I walk down the stairs and sit next to her.
-Her clothes are blowing in the breeze, the smooth silk keeps hitting me in the face.
+All I want to do is teleport around, and maybe even shoot fire from my hands!

 “Today my child, we will try something a bit unusual.”
 Nu Wa breaks the silence.

 As she finishes talking, wooden pillars come up from the ground around us.
 These things are super high off the ground and have aHanzi written on them.
 I want to climb them so bad!
 Let me at them!

 “I can feel your excitement, good.
 Now go ahead and climb the pillar marked with Jīn.”
 Nu Wa says.